 Maybe the user has lost interest or their pain point has already been resolved.
 Perhaps they never meant to subscribe in the first place.
+Maybe they just want to unclutter their inbox so they don't wake up to 100+ unread emails every morning.

-What is an Unsubscribe Page?
+What Is an Unsubscribe Page?

 What Not to Do on Unsubscribe Pages